Rajan is a botany and chemistry major. He has worked as a poultry breeder for 23 years, breeding layer and broiler parents.

-- The high magnesium levels removes fatigue and tiredness, relaxes muscles, eases tension and benefits the heart muscles also.
+- The high magnesium levels remove fatigue and tiredness, relaxes muscles, eases tension and benefits the heart muscles also.

-- The good dietary fiber levels prevent constipation and other digestive issues, prevent risk of cancer, lower diabetes risk and heart problems
+- The good dietary fibre levels prevent constipation and other digestive issues, prevent the risk of cancer, lower diabetes risk and heart problems

-- The iron and copper help to combat anemia and increase hemoglobin.
+- The iron and copper help to combat anaemia and increase haemoglobin.

-- Vitamin E and other antioxidants counter free radicals and slow down aging
+- Vitamin E and other antioxidants counter free radicals and slow down the aging

-- Lutein and beta carotene help in protecting vision and preventing old afe problems like cataract and macular degeneration.
+- Lutein and beta carotene help in protecting vision and preventing old age problems like cataract and macular degeneration.